Bigaagarri: A Preventive Experiential Arts and Cultural Evidence Model for community and health settings

 Professor Victoria Palmer

-The research team for this project are:
+The MRFF research project funded team are:

 CIA Prof Victoria Palmer – University of Melbourne